ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 Unauthorised SSH access can be granted as result of your passwords getting stolen, a mitigation strategy for this can be to change the default port and disable the root login from the SSH this is because by changing the default port you are defending yourself against automated attacks and by disabling the login you are preventing immediate administrative access.

+***Threat 2***

+This can happen when you have a weak firewall that hasn't been configured properly having poorly written rules that don't do much to keep the system secure.
+In order to comabt this the recommended mitigating strategy is